A01688373/mlops_mod3/README.md

     - Modularization of code to be able to be instantiated from other scripts using classes.
     - Use of Custom Transformers
     - Data pipeline that uses Custom Transformers

+For the execution of the model it is required to install the following requirements in the virtual environments:

+requirements-vev.txt